Chris Richmond (film producer)

 Chris Richmond is a British film and television production designer.
+He started his career in the film industry in 1998 as an art department runner on the BBC drama 'Births, marriages and deaths'.

+Career

-Having read architecture at the University of Newcastle upon Tyne, he started his career in the film industry in 1998 as an art department runner on the BBC drama 'Births, marriages and deaths', starring Ray Winstone, Mark Strong and Phil Davis.
-He moved up to standby Art Director and worked on a number of award-winning films and television dramas including Control, Endgame and The Queen's Sister.
+Richmond started his career in the film industry in 1998 as an art department runner on the BBC drama 'Births, marriages and deaths', starring Ray Winstone, Mark Strong and Phil Davis.

+He was promoted to the standby Art Director and worked on a number of award-winning films and television dramas including Control, Endgame and The Queen's Sister.
 During his career, Richmond has worked with a number of notable directors, including Pete Travis, Simon Cellan Jones, Jez Butterworth, Saul Metzstein, Carol Morley and Matt Hope.

-He rose to the position of production designer in 2007, when he designed the third series of the interactive drama Dubplate Drama.
-He has since worked on numerous feature films as production designer.

-In 2010, Richmond designed the feature film The Veteran starring Toby Kebbell and Brian Cox.
-He was credited with the review, "Fiercely stylised production design adds an intriguing layer to this gritty, twisty London thriller."
+He rose to the position of production designer in 2007, working on the third series of the interactive drama Dubplate Drama.
+He has since worked on a number of feature films as production designer.
+In 2010, Richmond served as a designer on the feature film The Veteran starring Toby Kebbell and Brian Cox.
+He got praise for his work, with a "Contactmusic.net" review describing it as "fiercely stylised production design adds an intriguing layer to this gritty, twisty London thriller."

-Richmond is also a visiting lecturer at the London College of Communication in film and television production design.
+Richmond is a visiting lecturer at the London College of Communication in film and television production design.
 Chris Richmond designed the feature-length drama documentary, Dreams of a Life, nominated for the Grierson Award at the 55th London Film Festival.